 A few of the main benefits:

-- Small A-frame houses are easy to build;
+- Small and tiny A-frame houses are easy to build;

 - The slanted roof is “self-cleaning” – everything from snow to tree leaves slides down;